 Why?
 The interest rate that a lender is willing to provide you is only valid for a certain amount of time, and we are all aware that delays in building are not exactly unheard of.

 According to Mark Polack, branch manager at Huntington National Bank in Pennsylvania, mortgage rates are typically locked in for a period ranging from thirty to forty-five days, depending on the institution.
 In light of the fact that it is anticipated that mortgage rates will continue to climb, what steps can you take to protect yourself?
-Here is how you may retain your initial interest rate on your new-construction loan while still saving a significant amount of money.
+Here is how you may retain your initial interest rate on your new construction loan while still saving a significant amount of money.

 What Happens to Your Loan if the Construction is Delayed